tjthejuggler/type_friend/README.txt

 TODO:

+reduce temperature and the number of words

 get rid of new lines

 make it show the text and the suggestions and the turkish translation
     multiple suggestions in separate colors

+put suggestion in a framing box